Quantile tomography: using quantiles with multivariate data

-We just remind the reader that we already demonstrated the use of our methodology above in the simple location setting, when there are no covariates and the estimation is performed via the application of the quantile operators to empirical distributions.
-Relevant illustrations are Figures~\ref{f:8} and \ref{f:10}; both estimate directional quantile envelopes by evaluating them for empirical distributions, and differ only in indexing convention.
+So far, our methodology was demonstrated in the simple location setting, the situations when there are no covariates and the estimation is performed via the application of the quantile operators to empirical distributions.
+In this section, we show how the directional definition can be used in more sophisticated constructions.